 BSc (Hons), Grad Dip Public Policy, PhD

-Ian has nearly 30 years of experience and leadership in policy and politics.
-He focusses on policy analysis and development, organisational capacity-building, conducting reviews and writing.
+Ian has 30 years of experience in policy and politics.
+Working through policy analysis, organisational capacity-building, and conducting evaluations and reviews, Ian’s interest is in building cases for change.
 Ian has worked in parliament, the public sector, not-for-profit organisations and universities.
-Fields in which Ian has developed policy and overseen inquiries include aged care, arts, disability, early childhood, environment, family services, health including mental health, social services, and public utilities.
-He has published research and opinion on Australian politics, community engagement, organisational design, parliamentary processes, public sector reform, and policy theory and practice.
-Ian Holland has taught public sector leaders about engagement, policy co-design and the toolkit for policy analysis at the Australia and New Zealand School of Government.
+Fields in which Ian has developed policy and overseen inquiries include aged care, arts, disability, early childhood, environment, family services, health including mental health, the public service and social services.
+Ian has published research and opinion on Australian politics, community engagement, organisational design, parliamentary processes, public sector reform, and policy theory and practice.
+Ian has taught public sector leaders about engagement, policy co-design and the toolkit for policy analysis at the Australia and New Zealand School of Government.

 BA (Hons), PhD, GAICD

 Robyn specialises in stakeholder engagement and policy analysis.
-She has over twenty years experience in the not-for-profit, private and government sectors, including several years working in the Australian parliament.
+She has over 20 years experience in the not-for-profit, private and government sectors, including several years working in the Australian parliament.
 Robyn has extensive understanding of governance and leadership, having worked for the Australian Institute of Management, as well as providing leadership in her own right as a Director of Lifeline.
 She has undertaken policy analysis and review in several social policy fields, including housing, mental health, and gender and diversity.
-You can find Robyn on LinkedIn here.

 BSc (Hons), Grad Cert Professional Writing, PhD